Long Island Pedestrian Accident Lawyer

 About the Law Office of Stephanie G. Ovadia

 The Law Office of Stephanie G. Ovadia has been presenting individuals involved in pedestrian accidents on Long Island, in New York City, and surrounding areas of New York for decades.
-Conveniently located in South Hempstead, New York, the Law Office of Stephanie G. Ovadia primarily handles personal injury matters such as pedestrian accidents, wrongful death lawsuits, slip and falls, and other personal injury-related matters.
-Free initial consultations are provided.
+Conveniently located in East Meadow, New York, the Law Office of Stephanie G. Ovadia primarily handles personal injury matters such as pedestrian accidents, wrongful death lawsuits, slip and falls, and other personal injury-related matters.
+Free initial consultations are available.

 REQUEST A FREE CONSULTATION

 Fill out the form below to receive a free and confidential initial consultation.